 An Atex hoist provides explosion protection.
-They are designed to prevent a potential source of ignition to any incidence of explosive mixtures.
-ATEX rated equipment is used in a wide range of industries where these types of hazards occur.
-Good examples of industries which may use an atex hoist include: chemical plants, waste disposal, energy production, gas suppliers, metal processing, paint shops, pharmaceuticals, oil refineries and many more, these all use combustible materials and will all need to lift materials/goods at some point so Atex equipment is essential.
+Consequently they are designed to prevent a potential source of ignition to any incidence of explosive mixtures.
+As a result ATEX rated equipment is used in a wide range of industries where these types of hazards occur.
+So examples of industries which may use an atex hoist include: chemical plants, waste disposal, energy production, gas suppliers, metal processing, paint shops, pharmaceuticals, oil refineries and many more.
+Furthermore they all use combustible materials and will all need to lift materials/goods at some point.
+Therefore Atex equipment is essential.

 Lifting Hoists Direct can supply a range of atex hoist systems with ratings suitable for these scenarios.
-We have ATEX chain blocks / manual chain hoists, Lever hoists and Air hoists in a range of lifting capacities and zone classifications.
-All our atex hoist devices come complete with full Atex certification.
+Therefore we have ATEX chain blocks / manual chain hoists, Lever hoists and Air hoists.
+They come in a range of lifting capacities and zone classifications.
+In addition all our atex hoist devices come complete with full Atex certification.

-Here we have provided some very basic information regarding ATEX rated equipment and explosion proof hoist devices, and the environments they are used in for your convenience as an atex hoist rating can vary.
-It is your responsibility to carry out necessary research to ensure all safety aspects are correctly covered.
+Here we have provided some very basic information regarding ATEX rated equipment and explosion proof hoist devices.
+As well as the environments they are used in for your convenience.
+This is because an atex hoist rating can vary.
+Consequently it is your responsibility to carry out necessary research to ensure all safety aspects are correctly covered.

 There are 3 factors required to cause an explosion